|Dr. Roman R. Poznanski|

 It was Alan Hodgkin, FRS who said: “electrodiffusion is like a flea hopping in the storm” meaning that ionic current flow in the presence of an electric field has no coherency compared with an action potential, but Hodgkin never envisaged ionic current flow as a propagating soliton-like wave.
 It was Andrew Huxley, FRS who in 1959 suggested that a subthreshold disturbance can be initiated by numerically solving Hodgkin-Huxley equations, but these subthreshold oscillations as envisaged by Andrew F. Huxley in the 1950s are not the only subthreshold responses to exist, especially in the submicron branchlets with endogenous proteinaceous structures.
 Subthreshold oscillations are unstable and collapse on interaction, while non-decremental waves with solitonic properties leads to nonlinear superposition necessary for carrying semantic information in long-term memory.

 Computational neuroscience defines loosely 'computations' as the mantra associated with brain functioning.
 What these 'computations' signify and portray are often mysterious mechanisms that are yet to be elucidated with precision.
 The central dogma of computation is the assumption that computation is discovered in the physics.
 For example, computational properties are physical properties, that is, that computation is "intrinsic to physics".
 In reality computation is not discovered in the physics, but it is assigned to it.
 The laws of natural processes are merely contingently computational because the mathematical language we use to express them is biased towards being computational.
 Neural computations merely describe observer-relative intelligence and not observer-independent intelligence, i.e., biological intrinsic intelligence.

 The dogma of super intelligence: Just like artificial neural networks (deep or shallow) cannot simulate biophysical neural networks leading to human cognition, artificial intelligence (super or general) will not be able to mimic phenomenological consciousness.
 Indeed most if not all artificial neural networks are based on connectionism and work by changing their synaptic connections.
 At best they can mimic, for example, sequential learning.
 The decoding of memories is mediated by conscious introspection without learning or changes to synaptic connections.
-Alternative models based on Biophysical Neural Networks must be used to address fundamental problem relating to the interrelationship between consciousness and memory.
+Alternative models based on Biophysical Neural Networks must be used to address fundamental problem relating to the interrelationship between consciousness and nonsynaptic models of memory.